ostad-ai/Machine-Learning/README.md

 12) **Inclusion-exclusion principle:** We review this principle both in set theory and in probability.
 Python code is also provided.
 13) **Probability, independent events:** The property of independent events are mentioned here.
 Also, multiplication rule is included with some examples.
 14) **Probability, Bayes' rule:** The Bayes' rule is expressed here along the total probability theorem.
 Bayes' rule is defined by conditional probabilities.
 Some Python code are included too.
+15) **Linear Regression with Least Squares**:  When we assume the data points are related through a linear function, we can predict the dependent variable from independent variabe(s).
+This is a lienar regression.
+One way to find the parameters of a linear regression is to use a Least Squares estimator.
+The related Python code clarifies this topic.